-Though she played a Givenchy-clad ballerina worthy bride in Funny Face, Audrey's second turn as bride was far more demure, though no less ballerina-esque and less Givenchy-designed.
+Though she played a Givenchy-clad ballerina-esque bride in Funny Face, Audrey's second time as bride was far more demure, though still beautiful and still under Givenchy's eye.

-To marry Italian psychiatrist Andrea Dotti in a town hall ceremony in Switzerland, Hepburn chose a Hubert de Givenchy-designed long-sleeved, funnel-necked minidress in a pale ballet pink, which she paired with white tights and white ballet flats (gloves were also still paramount for Hepburn's second wedding day look).
-She topped the look off with a matching headscarf.
+To marry Italian psychiatrist Andrea Dotti in a town hall ceremony in Switzerland, Hepburn chose a Hubert de Givenchy–designed long-sleeve, funnel-necked minidress in a pale ballet pink, which she paired with white tights and white ballet flats (gloves were also still paramount for Hepburn's wedding day look).
+She topped it off with a matching headscarf.

-The union brought Hepburn her second son, Luca Dotti, at the age of 39.
+The union brought Hepburn her second son, Luca Dotti, when she was 39.
 After 14 years together, the couple divorced in 1982.

 Hepburn's final love affair didn't end in marriage.
 After her divorce from Dotti, Hepburn lived with Dutch actor Robert Wolders.
 She told Barbara Walters in a 1989 interview that the time she spent with Wolders marked the happiest years of her life.
-Hepburn told Walters in the interview: "Took me long enough."
+As Hepburn said to Walters: "Took me long enough."